cbaldassano/MVPA-Decoding/README.txt

 %   ([1 2 3 4],[1 1 2 2],[1 2 3 4],[1 1 2 2],[1 1 1 1],[1 1 1 1])
 % Male hat classifier with cross-decoding to female hat classification
 %   ([1 2],[1 2],[1 2 3 4],[1 2 1 2],[1 1 2 2],[1 1 0 0])

+% In old versions of Matlab (pre-2009b) you will need to replace the tilde
+% dummy variables (~) with a named dummy variable (any name not in use)

 % Copyright (c) 2014, Christopher Baldassano, Stanford University
 % All rights reserved.